-The Government Affairs office in Washington, DC seeks to build NCSBN’s presence and influence in the nation’s capital on issues impacting NCSBN’s member boards.
+The Government Affairs office in Washington, DC seeks to build NCSBN’s presence and influence in the nation’s capital on issues impacting NCSBN members.
 NCSBN staff seeks to educate Congress, government officials and other policy stakeholders on the purpose and function of state based nurse licensure, regulation and promotion of NCSBN’s public policy agenda.
-We strive to promote state boards of nursing and serve as a resource on nursing regulation, searching for and pursing opportunities that NCSBN can collaborate with other organizations on mutual issues of importance.
+We strive to promote nursing regulatory bodies and serve as a resource on nursing regulation, searching for and pursing opportunities that NCSBN can collaborate with other organizations on mutual issues of importance.

 Opioid and Substance Abuse Treatment

 The National Nursing Database provides the first-ever comprehensive source of nursing licensure statistics for the U.S. and its territories with data compiled by NCSBN's Nursys database.
-Of NCSBN’s 58 (RN and PN) member boards, 57 share licensure data.
+Of NCSBN’s 58 (RN and PN) members, 57 share licensure data.

 As a member of the Nursing Community Coalition, NCSBN supports Nursing Workforce Development programs (authorized under Title VIII of the Public Health Service Act [42 U.S.C.
 296 et seq.]) that address the supply and distribution of qualified nurses to meet our nation’s healthcare needs.
 The Nursing Community Coalition and their members are the cross section of education, practice, research and regulation within the nursing profession.
 NCSBN works collaboratively with the Nursing Community Coalition to advance their advocacy efforts and serves as a member of the Steering Committee.